Madeleine Fritz: Commemoration

 Madeleine Fritz's contribution to palaeontology is remembered during the "Madeleine Fritz Annual Lecture in Palaeontology" event where namely women guest speakers discuss advancements in the geological field.
 It is also a space for discussion about new research and findings in the field.
 This event is held at the Royal Ontario Museum.

-Additionally, the Royal Ontario Museum has an annual travel grant that Fritz had created a fund for.
+The Royal Ontario Museum has an annual travel grant that Fritz had created a fund for.
 Each year, two grants are given out to students furthering their education in palaeontology.
 Up to 1,000 dollars is awarded for each grant.
 It is used to lighten the financial burden for the students so that they can attend the Royal Ontario Museum and examine their artifacts and fossils.
 The grant is called the "M.A Fritz Travel Grant", having been named after her.